MarcusPeixe/LambdaParser/README.md

 some terms defined as constants.
 In Lambda Calculus, you can implement some data types, such as booleans and their logic operations.

+Here what we've done is define `true` as a function that takes two arguments and returns the first one, and `false` as a function that also takes two arguments but returns the second one. `not` can then be defined as a function that takes a boolean `x` and evaluates `x false true`.
+You can hopefully see why that works, and how one could go on implementing the other logic gates.

 To undefine a constant, you can assign it to itself

 ```